BuildMyDapp/vera-md/rent-collateral.md

 ![image](https://user-images.githubusercontent.com/38735197/162038147-5e18ace0-9fae-437e-b0ec-97dfc1e5cdf6.png)

-# Integration Steps with off-chain Data
+# Integration steps with off-chain data

-## Step 1
+## Step 1:-
 ### Web3 Function
- to lease the NFT we have `lease` function in smartcontract where we need to pass 5 given parameters
+ To lease the NFT we have `lease` function in smartcontract where we need to pass 5 given parameters.
 - ### lease (5 parameters):
 ```nftAddresses[]```,
 ```tokenIds[]```,